-The newest kid on the block (until the new Circa Hotel & Casino opens in December 2020), the Downtown Grand, (which opened in October 2013), boasts 30,000 square feet of gaming space on a casino floor dubbed “industrial chic.”
+A relatively new kid on the block, the Downtown Grand, (which opened in October 2013), boasts 30,000 square feet of gaming space on a casino floor dubbed “industrial chic.”

 It’s situated just north of the Fremont Street Experience, across from the Mob Museum.
 The Downtown Grand has over 500 of the newest slots, and thirty table games.

 These include blackjack tables (paying 3 to 2), as $5 craps tables with 10x odds.

 The casino also has a William Hill Sports Book.
 It does not have a poker room.